 You may enjoy lower cost service provision, but responsiveness may suffer.

-You may identify areas of specialist expertise that you require to execute your program, the demand for which is one-off or unpredictable.
+You may identify areas of specialist expertise that you require to execute your programme, the demand for which is one-off or unpredictable.
 External service providers can provide access to this specialist skill, but ensure that you are an important enough client to be able to procure the true experts when you need them.

 You may also want to outsource activities that are routine or commodity, so as to concentrate your scarce resources on higher-value add activities.
 The danger here is that you outsource a commodity skill today that becomes a valuable skill tomorrow.
 Ensure that you have adequately considered alternative future scenarios before you make such a move.

-Also recognize that outsourcing does carry a significant management overhead.
+Also recognise that outsourcing does carry a significant management overhead.
 Savings are by no means immediate; even after a successful evaluation and selection process, considerable time is required to educate the supplier about the specific business environment in which the service is to be delivered.

 In order to drive true benefit from an external relationship, you need to have a solid understanding of the area to be outsourced."